Toronto Housing Market Bubble

 - US economy falters against global wartime conflict

-- GTA economy and employment starts to fall quickly
+- GTA economy and employment start to fall quickly — a crisis that brings further negative trends/events

 - Canadian consumer debt reaching limits it can’t sustain